Choosing a Program

 On our return to Botswana from our holiday in England, life was back to normal.
-Willem was at work, Vil was at play school and I was looking after Hughan at home.
+Willem was at work, Jamie was at play school and I was looking after Hughan at home.

 I was spending most of my days getting information and deciding on how we were going to work with Hughan.

-There were no home computers or places to go, to get information about deafness in Gaborone.
+There were no home computers with internet and Google or places to go, to get information about deafness in Gaborone.

-I had not taken Hughan back to Johannesburg yet, to the centre where he was being taught sign language.
+I had not taken Hughan back to Johannesburg yet, to the Deaf Centre where he was being taught sign language.

 A friend of ours told us that there was a family living in Gaborone whose daughter was also profoundly deaf.

-Her daughter had never been taught sign language and it was a speech orientated programme that they had followed.
+Her daughter had never been taught sign language and it was a speech orientated program that they had followed.

-I had explained to her that we had started taking Hughan to Johannesburg, where he was learning sign language.
+I had explained to her that we had started taking Hughan to Johannesburg, where he was learning sign language and the challenges of it not being a universal language.

-They had also gone through a similar experience to us deciding on how they were going to work with their daughter.
-She encouraged us to contact the centre and travel to Cape Town to see if we were happy with the programme they offered.
+They had also gone through a similar experience to us, deciding on how they were going to work with their daughter.
+She encouraged us to contact the centre and travel to Cape Town to see if we were happy with the program they offered.

-So the arrangements were made and we travelled by car as a family, to Cape Town to the Carel du Toit centre.
+So the arrangements were made and we traveled by car as a family, to Cape Town to the Carel du Toit centre.

 We were given such a warm welcome when we arrived at the centre and we were given accommodation on the grounds of Tygerberg Hospital.

-On the first day, we were asked to watch a video about the centre and the programme.
+On the first day, we were asked to watch a video about the Centre and the program.
 The video started in absolute silence and this gave Willem and I an idea of what it was like for Hughan to sit in front of the television.

-We were introduced to Nessa, who was going to be teaching us how to work with Hughan.
+We were introduced to Vanessa, who was going to be teaching us how to work with Hughan.

 She also told us that deaf children were very special and as parents we would find it very rewarding working with Hughan.